kaemil/shopping-list/README.md

 **Description:**

-Interactive page with list of contacts.
-User can filtr contacts by name or surname and select contacts which IDs will be displayed in console.log.
+Simple interactive shopping list app where user can insert and delete products to but.

 **Why:**

-This project was created as teacode recruitment task to do.
+This project was created to practice React, java script functions, CSS formatting and HTML tags.

 **Skills used:**
 - React (Hooks)